a2ankitrai/2KX7/Arbit/angular.md

 - What is the difference between ng-show/ng-hide and ng-if directives?

-	`ng-show/ng-hide` will always insert the DOM element, but will display/hide it based on the condition. `ng-if` will not insert the DOM element until the condition is not fulfilled. `ng-if` is better when we needed the DOM to be loaded conditionally, as it will help load page bit faster compared to `ng-show/ng-hide`.
+	`ng-show/ng-hide` will always insert the DOM element, but will display/hide it based on the condition. `ng-if` will not insert the DOM element until the condition is not fulfilled. `ng-if` is better when we needed the DOM to be loaded conditionally, as it will help load page bit faster compared to `ng-show/ng-hide`. ng-if creates new scope.

 - digest cycle in AngularJS.